 If you are an older adult who receives support from a caregiver, ask your caregiver to clean the bathroom daily.
 The bathroom is a high use room that benefits from frequent cleaning.

 16. Design with Safety in Mind

-- Fitting a walk-in or roll-in shower with a gentle slope that drains effectively.
+- Designing a walk-in or roll-in shower with a gentle slope that drains effectively.

-- Designing the bathroom door to swing outward, so others can easily access the room if someone falls against the door while inside
+- Designing the bathroom door to swing outward, so others can easily access the room if someone falls against the door while inside.

 A walk-in bathtub is the ultimate in convenience, for those who struggle with mobility. ( See Product on Amazon )